 Make sure you know when and where you will be receiving your results.
-Will you be able to access them online, or will you need to come to college to pick them up?
-If you are going to be away when you get the results, have you organised to have them sent to your house?
+Will you be able to access them online, or will you need to pick them up?
+If you are going to be away when you get the results, have you organised to send them to your house?
 Once you have these details sorted you can relax.

 Some students find it helpful to consider all of their options.
 What is the worst-case scenario?
-Having a plan for if everything isn’t quite what you hoped will help you realise that there are still ways to make the most of your results.
+Having a plan for if everything isn’t quite what you hoped will help you prepare for your next steps.
 If things are better than you thought, do you have a strategy?
 Could you make the most of your success and adjust accordingly?
 Talk this through with family and friends so that you are prepared for whatever happens.

-If you are waiting on Maths & English GCSE results it's helpful to know that at Canterbury College you are able to resit these exams alongside your current course until you recieve the recquired grades.
+If you are waiting on Maths and English GCSE results it's helpful to know that at Canterbury College you are able to resit these exams alongside your current course until you receive the required grades.

 With most students waiting between one and two months for the results of their exams, you will have a lot of free time to fill.
 Organising activities and fun days out are a great way to take your mind off the looming results.
 Getting a part-time job could also help keep you busy and you’ll be earning money so that you can enjoy yourself over the summer.

-Have something planned with friends and family for once you have received your results.
-That way you have something to look forward to.
+Have something planned with friends and family once you have received your results.
+That way you have something to look forward to!